robertbayer/robertbayer.github.io/content/publication/reaching-edge-of-edge/index.md

 # Publication type.
 # Accepts a single type but formatted as a YAML list (for Hugo requirements).
 # Enter a publication type from the CSL standard.
-publication_types: ["article"]
+publication_types: ["paper-conference"]

 # Publication name and optional abbreviated publication name.
-publication: ""
+publication: "In DEEM"
-publication_short: ""
+publication_short: "In DEEM"

 abstract: |2-
   Satellites have become more widely available due to the reduction in size and cost of their components.
 As a result, there has been an advent of smaller organizations having the ability to deploy satellites with a variety of data-intensive applications to run on them.
 One popular application is image analysis to detect, for example, land, ice, clouds, etc. for Earth observation.
 However, the resource-constrained nature of the devices deployed in satellites creates additional challenges for this resource-intensive application.